precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

         1, 1, 1 // maximum corner
     };

-    // Define region of interest, where we want to obtain the direct access.
+    // Define region of interest, where we want to obtain API access. precice.setMeshAccessRegion(otherMesh, boundingBox);
-    // See also the API documentation of this function for further notes. precice.setMeshAccessRegion(otherMesh, boundingBox);

     // initialize preCICE as usual